cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 ### Connect us with our peers

-Provide a way for deaf and hard of hearing attendees and speakers or people with other disabilities to connect for peer support and potentially pool resources (e.g., an event Slack channel).
+Provide a way for deaf and hard of hearing attendees, speakers, and people with other disabilities to connect for peer support and potentially pool resources (e.g., an event Slack channel).

 ## Day of best practices

 ### Venue walkthrough

-Offer a venue walkthrough before the event for deaf /hoh, attendees with other disabilities, and sign language interpreters to familiarize themselves with the layout, stage, and any potential obstacles.
+Offer a venue walkthrough before the event for deaf/hoh, attendees with other disabilities, and sign language interpreters to familiarize themselves with the layout, stage, and any potential obstacles.
 It's much harder for disabled folks to "glean" information about rooms, directions, and locations.
 Here are two voices from the community highlighting their personal experience:

 > "I've missed so many important sessions because I ended up on the opposite side.
 Hearing folks can easily ask for directions and help each other.
 They can also talk while walking, which lip-readers like me can't."